ervandew/eclim/doc/content/vim/java/unittests.rst

 instead of **:JavaImpl**, you use **:JUnitImpl** to open the window of possible methods to implement.

-To determine what class the current test case is for, eclim expects that the standard naming convention for test cases is followed, where the test case has the same fully qualified class name as the target class with a 'Test' suffix.
+To determine what class the current test is for, eclim expects that the standard naming convention for tests is followed, where the test has the same fully qualified class name as the target class with a 'Test' suffix.

-So for the test case ``org.foo.bar.BazTest``, the exepected class being tested would be ``org.foo.bar.Baz``.
+So for the test ``org.foo.bar.BazTest``, the exepected class being tested would be ``org.foo.bar.Baz``.

 .. note::